giangtn95-ai/scrape-alibaba-products-to-pdf-google-chrome-extension/README.md

 **Prerequisite: Make sure you have [Node.js (LTS)](https://nodejs.org/) "_(<click to download)_" installed before proceeding.**

 **Step 1:** Download the Source Code
-Navigate to the **Releases** section on the right side of this GitHub page and download the latest version.
+Navigate to the **Releases** section on the right side of this GitHub page and download the latest version (alibaba-sourcing-hub1.5.zip)

 Your computer will download a compressed file (ZIP).